HJOW/HJOW-FS/README.md

 # HJOW-FS
-JSP based simple File Storage
+JSP based simple File Storage.
+No JSTL, No Spring !
+Work on JDK 6 & Tomcat 7 or above !

 # Using...
 + jQuery (https://jquery.com/)